ArpitaDutta99/My_1st_Project/README.md

 # My_1st_Project
-This a Web page, Function handled By JS
+This a Web page, Function handled By JS.